Sports retail displays should leap out of the space and showcase activity, life, and colour.

 Sports retail displays can truly make a statement by creating an immersive world for consumers.

-Dicks House of Sport took their displays one step further and turned their merchandise into an actual stadium right inside the store.
+Dicks House of Sport took their shoe display racks one step further and turned their merchandise into an actual stadium right inside the store.
 They even laid astroturf on the floor to evoke the physical feel of a stadium.

 Creative, innovative, and with plenty of display space, Dicks have broken the mould when it comes to immersive retail experiences.